-- removing the flower trusses is necessary if the plant was planted late - if the planting date was too late no blossoms will be induced - no gap of the harvest due to cultivation of other late season varieties - Improvement of firmness of the fruit if you pick them every other day (important for wholesale marketing) - special crop protection necessary against thrips and anthonomus rubi (Very important is a special spraying program against thrips and anthonomus rubi [strawberry blossom]!) - sensitive to Phytophthora cactorum.
+- removing the flower trusses is necessary if the plant was planted late - if the planting date was too late no blossoms will be induced - no gap of the harvest due to cultivation of other late season varieties - Improvement of firmness of the fruit if you pick them every other day (important for wholesale marketing) - special crop protection necessary against thrips and anthonomus rubi [strawberry blossom]!) - sensitive to Phytophthora cactorum.
 Crop protection with phosphorus acid recommended